Table of Contents

 Can I use a home improvement loan for driveway paving?

 You can use a home improvement loan for a driveway paving project.
-You’ll want to look for a loan with the amount needed plus the lowest terms and flexible rates possible.
+You’ll want to look for a loan with the amount needed, plus the lowest terms and flexible rates possible.

 Are there government programs for driveway improvement financing?

 Government home repair assistance programs exist, and you’ll need to check if you qualify for a home improvement loan.
-Eligibility criteria may include income, age, location, property type, and if you belong to a specific group.
+Eligibility criteria may include your income, age, location, property type, and whether you belong to a specific group.
+Further, single-family housing repair loans and grants can be available at the state, county, and city levels, but you’ll need to check locally to see what’s available and how to qualify for a loan or grant.

 Photo credit: iStock/irina88w